Kreller99/fall2020/sphinx/source/week46.rst

 ex3: Range Mimic
 ----------------

 1. Create a "clone" of the build in range() function, by doing an iterator class.
+Besides implementing the protocol for beeing iterable, this class should also be callable in order for it to be used like this.

-Try this out first in your interpreter to get inspired:
+First try this in your interpreter to get inspired:

 >>> r = range(1, 10, 2)
 >>> next(r)